strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/canarytokens/Canarytokens.md

-Then, select Coned Website from the dropdown:
+Then, select Cloned Website from the dropdown: